 When red blood cells are destroyed, they release hemoglobin.
 The released hemoglobin is called "free hemoglobin."
 Haptoglobin attaches to the free hemoglobin to create a haptoglobin-hemoglobin complex.
 This complex travels to the liver, where it’s removed from the body.

 Normally, the body maintains the balance between red blood cell destruction and production.
 When this process is disrupted, however, red blood cells may be eliminated at a faster rate than they’re made.
 This causes haptoglobin levels to drop, as the protein is being eliminated from the body faster than the liver can make it.

 Increased red blood cell destruction may occur as a result of:

-the size or shape of red blood cells, such as hereditary spherocytosis
+- inherited conditions that cause abnormalities in the size or shape of red blood cells, such as hereditary spherocytosis

 - spleen disorders

 - cirrhosis, or severe scarring of the liver